St. John's Cathedral (İzmir): Interior

 The painting over the high altar of the cathedral depicts St. John, with the eagle as his liturgical symbol.
 He is pictured with pen and scroll writing his Gospel.
 The painting is autographed by its artist, A. Von Kramer.

 The other pictures in the sanctuary area are (on right) St. Augustine, St. Andrew, and St. Athanasius; (on left St. Polycarp, 2nd-century Bishop of Smyrna and martyr for Christ) and St. John Chrysostom.
 One panel is blank because the original painting was destroyed by fire early in this century.

 Additional paintings in the cathedral are as follows: to the right of the main entrance - St. Vincent de Paul giving Holy Communion to children.
 The second painting on the right is St. Peter and St. Paul.

-To the left of the main entrance, the first painting is of three early bishops of this area: Ignatius of Antioch (Antakya); Polycarp of Smyrna and Irenaeus, priest of Smyrna, who went to Lyons in France and became bishop there.
+To the left of the main entrance, the first painting is of three early bishops of this area: Ignatius of Antioch (Antakya); Polycarp of Smyrna and Irenaeus, priest of Smyrna, who went to Lyon in France and became bishop there.
 The background for the picture of these bishops is the artist's conception of what ancient Smyrna looked like.
 The other picture is of St. Anne, mother of the Virgin Mary.

 Mounted over the inside of the cathedral entrance is a painting which depicts seven bishops of the seven churches of the Apocalypse.
 This painting, originally done for the Sacrament Chapel at Cigli Air Base, was brought to the cathedral in May 1970.

 About 30 feet from the floor on the left and right of the cathedral are small medallion portraits of three bishops and three popes who helped in the construction of the cathedral: (on right) Anthony Mussabini, bishop here 1838–1861, Vincent Spaccapietra 1862–1878; and Andrew Timoni 1879–1904. (on left) The papal portraits are of Gregory XVI 1831–1846; Pius IX 1846–1878; and Leo XIII 1878–1903.

 Memorial tombs to Bishops Mussabini and Spaccapietra are located in the garden of the cathedral on the left and right respectively.
 They were carved by Carrara artists.

 As worshipers enter the cathedral grounds from Sehit Nevres Bulvari, they notice the initials D.O.M. above the main entrance on the facade of the cathedral.
 They are abbreviations for the Latin Deo optimo maximo "To the honor of God, the best, the greatest."

 On the left of the main entrance is the dedicatory plaque for the building.
 Somewhat freely translated it says: